Brendan Byrne: Early life and education

 Byrne was born and raised in West Orange, New Jersey.
 He was the fourth child among five of Irish American Catholic parents Francis A. Byrne (1886–1974), a local public safety commissioner, and Genevieve Brennan Byrne (1888–1969).

-In 1942, Byrne graduated from West Orange High School in West Orange, New Jersey, where he as president of the debate club and senior class president.
+In 1942, Byrne graduated from West Orange High School in West Orange, New Jersey, where he was president of the debate club and senior class president.
 He briefly enrolled at Seton Hall University, but left the university in March of the following year to join the U.S. Army.
 During World War II, Byrne served in the U.S. Army Air Forces as a navigator on a B-17, and was awarded the Distinguished Flying Cross and four Air Medals.
 By the time of his discharge from active service in 1945, he had achieved the rank of lieutenant.

 After the end of World War II, Byrne attended Princeton University for two years, where he studied at the university's School of Public and International Affairs.
 Due to World War II, he spent only two years on campus, finishing his undergraduate thesis while enrolled at Harvard Law School.
 He graduated from Princeton University's School of Public and International Affairs in 1949 after completing a 95-page long senior thesis titled, "Proportional Representation in Municipal Government".
 He then attended Harvard Law School, where he graduated with his LL.B. in 1951.